Guidance on social distancing for everyone in Wales and protecting older people and vulnerable adults.

 This advice applies only to people who are not symptomatic.
 If you experience any of the symptoms of COVID-19, you must self-isolate immediately and get a test, as set out in existing guidance.
-Unless your test shows a negative result, you must not go out during this time, even with a face covering.
+Unless your test shows a negative result, you must not go out during this self-isolation period , even with a face covering.

 What should you do if you develop symptoms of coronavirus (COVID-19)

-The same guidance applies to the general population and those at increased risk of severe illness from coronavirus (COVID-19).
-If you develop symptoms of COVID-19 (high temperature or new and continuous cough or loss of or change to taste or smell), self-isolate at home and apply for a test within 5 days of symptoms developing.
-If you live with others and you or one of them have symptoms of coronavirus, then all household members must stay at home and not leave the house until the result of the test of the person with symptoms is known..
-The isolation period starts from the day when the first person in the house became ill.
+The same guidance applies to the general population in Wales and those at increased risk of severe illness from coronavirus (COVID-19).
+If you develop symptoms of COVID-19 (high temperature, or new and continuous cough, or loss of or change to sense of taste or smell), self-isolate at home and apply for a test within 5 days of symptoms developing.
+If you live with others or are part of an extended household and you or one of them have symptoms of coronavirus, then everyone must stay at home and self-isolate and not go out until the result of the test of the person with symptoms is known.
+The isolation period starts from the day when the first person became ill.
 You can find the full guidance at self-isolation: stay at home.